 SQL server change tracking

-Change Tracking captures the fact that rows in a table have changed, but does not capture the data that was changed or the number of times a row has been changed.
-This enables applications to determine which rows have been changed and when the change occurred.
+Change Tracking captures the fact that rows in a table have changed, but does not capture the changed data or how many times a row changed.
+This enables applications to determine which rows changed and when the change occurred.

-Therefore, Change Tracking is limited in the historical questions it can answer compared to Change Data Capture.
-However, for those applications that do not require historical information, there is far less storage overhead because the changed data itself is not captured.
+Therefore, Change Tracking answers fewer historical questions than Change Data Capture.
+For those applications that do not require historical information, there is far less storage overhead because Change Tracking does not capture the changed data itself.

 Changing tracking extraction in Data Integration

 To align the data and the metadata in the first run, Data Integration makes a migration of the chosen table(s) using the Overwrite loading mode.
-After the initial migration completes successfully, Data Integration saves the database's current change tracking version in the river settings.
-The following river execution extracts data from this version up to the newest version at the current execution time.
+After the initial migration completes successfully, Data Integration saves the database's current change tracking version in the Data Flow settings.
+The following Data Flow execution extracts data from this version up to the newest version at the current execution time.
 It loads the data using the Upsert-Merge loading mode into the target table(s).

 Enabling change tracking for tables

 To track changes, enable change tracking for the database, and then enable it for the specific tables within that database that you want to track.
-The table definition does not need to be changed, and no triggers are created.
+You do not need to change the table definition, and SQL Server does not create any triggers.

 To enable change tracking for a DB, use the following ALTER operation: